simphotonics/ansi_modifier/README.md

 `.cursorPreviousLine`, and
 `.cursorToColumn`.

-The example below shows how to change the current cursor position by using Dart's `stdout` function `write` in order to display a progress indicators.
+The example below shows how to change the cursor position using Dart's `stdout` function `write` in order to display a progress indicator:

 ```Dart
 import 'dart:io';